DS 9 E-TENSE plug-in hybrid luxury saloon: prices, specs and on-sale date

-The DS 9 uses an eight-speed automatic transmission, and will do up to 84mph in Electric mode.
+The DS 9 E-TENSE uses an eight-speed automatic transmission, and will do up to 84mph in electric mode.
 This setting is automatically selected on start-up, while Hybrid and Sport modes are also available.
 The latter uses both the electric motor and petrol engine for maximum performance – adjusting the software mapping for the throttle, gearbox, steering and suspension for a more dynamic driving experience.

 Inside, the firm’s familiar diamond watch-strap theme takes centre stage with sharp flashes throughout the cabin.
 It uses a similar set of touch-sensitive buttons to those in the DS 3 Crossback.
 The large central touchscreen is topped with an analogue clock, while hand-wrapped leather appears on the door handles.

-Post-2022, it's thought DS will make use of the PSA Group's new eVMP mechanical platform – allowing for additional pure-electric models to further boost the luxury maker's range.
+Post-2022, it's thought DS will make use of its parent Stellantis Group's eVMP mechanical platform – allowing for additional pure-electric models to further boost the luxury carmaker's range.